BAkinmarin/the-cleaning-hack/README.md

 ## Acknowledgements
-### Owner of The Cleaning Hack
+### Rebecca Wilson-Kane
-My partner, who set aside time to support with the ideation process and provided me with the media and some of the text used in this project.
+Owner and CEO of The Cleaning Hack, who set aside a considerable amount of time to support the ideation process and subsequently contributed towards the media and content found in this project.

 ### Alan Bushell
 My mentor, who helped point me in the right direction when stuck on certain concepts.